 Leonardo DRS, Inc., together with its wholly owned subsidiaries (hereinafter, "DRS," "the Company," "us," "our," or "we") is a supplier of defense electronics products, systems and military support services.
-The Company is controlled by Leonardo S.p.A (hereinafter, "Leonardo S.p.A.," "the Parent"), an Italian multi-national aerospace, defense and security company headquartered in Rome, Italy, through its direct sole ownership of Leonardo US Holding, Inc. ("US Holding").
+The Company is controlled by Leonardo S.p.A (hereinafter, "Leonardo S.p.A.," or "the Parent"), an Italian multi-national aerospace, defense and security company headquartered in Rome, Italy, through its direct sole ownership of Leonardo US Holding, Inc. ("US Holding").
 US Holding is the direct and sole shareholder of the Company.

 DRS is a provider of defense products and technologies that are used across land, air, sea, space and cyber domains.
 Our diverse array of defense systems and solutions are offered to all branches of the U.S. military, major aerospace and defense prime contractors, government intelligence agencies, international military customers and industrial markets for deployment on a wide range of military platforms.
-We focus our capabilities in areas of critical importance to the U.S. military, such as soldier sensing, electronic warfare ("EW"), cyber security, network computing, communications, force protection and electrical power conversion and propulsion.
+We focus our capabilities in areas of critical importance to the U.S. military, such as sensing, electronic warfare ("EW"), network computing and communications, force protection and electrical power conversion and propulsion.

 These capabilities directly align with our three reportable segments: Advanced Sensor Technologies, Network Computing & Communications and Integrated Mission Systems.
-The U.S. Department of Defense ("DoD") is our largest customer and accounts for approximately 86% and 83% of our total revenues as an end-user for the periods ended March 31, 2021 and March 31, 2020, respectively.
-Specific international and commercial market opportunities exist within these segments and make up approximately 14% and 17% of our total revenues for the periods ended March 31, 2021 and March 31, 2020.
+The U.S. Department of Defense ("DoD") is our largest customer and accounts for approximately 85% and 86% of our total revenues as an end-user for the second quarter and first six months of 2021, respectively, and 84% for the second quarter and first six months of 2020.
+Specific international and commercial market opportunities exist within these segments and make up approximately 15% and 14% of our total revenues for the second quarter and first six months of 2021, respectively, and 16% for the second quarter and first half of 2020.
 Our three reportable segments reflect the way performance is assessed and resources are allocated by our Chief Executive Officer, who is our chief operating decision maker ("CODM").